 1. When you shop online, it is critical that you spend a little time looking at the site that you are currently considering buying from.
 You will find information about the website from other sites and the Better Business Bureau.
 Not researching them can lead to you getting the products you probably did not order or getting billed greater than you should have.

 2. Read customer testimonials before you buy anything.
 People are more than happy to complain about bad service online, so try to find sites and testimonials which can be terrible so you are aware what you're getting into.
 You ought to take bad reviews using a grain of salt, but if you see many, you know there is a problem.

 3. If you frequently shop online, ensure your antimalware is always high quality and up to date.
 Major shopping sites are often targeted by hackers as well as other shady types who try to steal your own personal identification or get into your accounts.
 Heed any warnings your security software offers you about sites and report suspicious activity to the webmaster of the shopping site.

 4. If you are looking at purchasing from the seller the first time, take a moment to carefully examine their past customer reviews.
 For the most part this provides you with an approximate idea of which kind of goods and services you need to expect yourself.
 Anyone who has been rated lowly time and time again ought to be given a large swerve.

-2. A reputable online seller must have a history that is recorded with the Better Business Bureau.
-Check with the BBB prior to deciding to part with your hard earned money to determine if there have been any major or continual complaints lodged against them.
-You don't wish to be spending your money using a company that fails to offer.
+5. A reputable online seller must have a history that is recorded with the Better Business Bureau.
+Check with the BBB before you part with your hard earned money to see if there have been any major or continual complaints lodged against them.
+You don't want to be spending your cash with a company that fails to offer.